seajoshc/p4adotnet/docs/computers/terraform.md

 tfvars:
 aws_account = "xxx"
 aws_region = "us-west-2"
+dc = "foo"
 zones = ["a"]
-subnet = "foo"
+subnet = "bar"
 ```

 Locals can use expressions and resource arguments so they are dynamic.
-Used to do things like enforcement tag names or bucket names.
+Used in modules.
+Do things like enforcement of tag names or bucket names.
+Consider the local a constant to be relied on.
+Be aware of cloud provider character limits.

 ```
+locals{
+    bucket_name = "${local.company_name}-protected-${local.suffix}-${var.dc}"
+}

 ```